 Charles becomes patron of Royal College of Surgeons of Edinburgh

-Charles has followed in the footsteps of his father to become patron of the Royal College of Surgeons of Edinburgh.
+The Prince of Wales has followed in his father’s footsteps to become patron of the Royal College of Surgeons of Edinburgh.

 The Duke of Edinburgh served as patron of the College for 66 years, having first become patron in 1954.